pycontribs/pyrax/docs/cloud_databases.md

     cdb = pyrax.cloud_databases

 Then you can simply use `cdb` to reference the module.
-All of the code samples in this document will assume that `cdb` has been defined this way.
+All of the code samples in this document assume that `cdb` has been defined this way.

 ## Listing Database Instances
 To get a list of all your instances, just run:

     cdb.list()

-This will return a list of `CloudDatabaseInstance` objects.
-Assuming that you are just starting out and have not yet created any instances, you will get back an empty list.
-A good first step, then would be to create an instance.
+This returns a list of `CloudDatabaseInstance` objects.
+Assuming that you are just starting out and have not yet created any instances, you get back an empty list.
+A good first step, then, would be to create an instance.

 ## Create the Instance
-To create an instance, you will need to specify the flavor and volume size for that instance.
+To create an instance, you need to specify the flavor and volume size for that instance.
 'Flavor' refers to the amount of RAM allocated to your instance.
 Volume size is the disk space available to your instance for storing its data.
 The volume size is in GB, and must be a whole number between 1 and 50.

 ### List Available Flavors